Vietnam.vn - Nền tảng quảng bá Việt Nam

 A virus on the surface of a nano-spiked material when magnified 65,000 times.
 Photo: RMIT

-The team claims the microscopic spikes can kill up to 96% of viruses, enough to protect most healthy people from many pathogens that can be transmitted through contact with surfaces.
+The team claims the microspikes can kill up to 96% of viruses, enough to protect most healthy people from many pathogens that can be transmitted through surface contact.
 The material could be used in hospitals, scientific labs and other places that require sterility.

-The scientists tested four different strains of influenza virus (hPIV-3), which causes diseases such as bronchitis, pneumonia and croup.
-"This material could be incorporated into common devices and surfaces to prevent the spread of viruses and reduce the need for disinfectants.
-After six hours, there was virtually no virus activity on the surface of the new material," said Natalie Borg, a molecular biologist at RMIT.
+The scientists tested it on four different strains of influenza virus (hPIV-3), which causes diseases such as bronchitis, pneumonia and croup.
+"This material can be integrated into common devices and surfaces to prevent the spread of viruses and reduce the use of disinfectants.
+After six hours, there was almost no virus activity left on the surface of the new material," said RMIT molecular biologist Natalie Borg.

 If the material is widely produced and used in healthcare settings, it could make a huge difference, as hPIV is responsible for one-third of acute respiratory illnesses, especially in children.
 The team plans to continue testing other configurations of the material and on other viruses.